Maxy

 Agent action audit trail

-Every tool invocation by the admin agent produces a durable audit record in the knowledge graph — tool name, input, output, timestamp, and originating conversation.
+Every tool invocation by the admin agent produces a durable audit record in the knowledge graph: tool name, input, output, timestamp, and originating conversation.
 Records persist indefinitely and are queryable in conversation.
-This is not a debug log — it is a first-class data structure designed for accountability and operational review.
+This is not a debug log.
+It is a first-class data structure designed for accountability and operational review.

 GDPR compliance by architecture

 Data subject rights are exercised through the same conversational interface used for everything else.
 Subject access requests (Article 15) produce a portable export of all data held on a contact.
 Erasure requests (Article 17) perform a full cascade deletion across all data stores with a confirmation gate and deletion receipt.
-On-premises deployment means the data controller is also the data processor — no third-party data sharing.
+On-premises deployment means the data controller is also the data processor.
+No third-party data sharing.